Close

 5. Visualising the Design

-Did you change your approach in order to find the right solution?
+Did you change your approach to find the right solution?

 4. Balancing Lifestyle Needs and Planning Implications